Skip to content

 May 13, 2019 by Andrea Szyper

-Art lovers flock to our London Untour, eager for time in some of the world’s most important museums.
+Art lovers flock to our London UnTour, eager for time in some of the world’s most important museums.
 But the city offers an exciting open-air alternative for those who enjoy street life and contemporary art.

 London’s trendy Shoreditch neighborhood is one of the most important global epicenters of street art.
 Artists from around the city and the globe come here to make a name for themselves with stencils, spray paint, paste ups, and even sculptures emerging from the bricks and cracked concrete of this colorful and rapidly gentrifying part of the East End.